sbabic/swupdate/doc/source/swupdate-hawkbitcfg.rst

 -h
         help
 -p
-        allows to set the polling time (in seconds)
+        allows one to set the polling time (in seconds) -e
--e
         enable suricatta mode
 -d